MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/README.md

 `SMART` goal:
 * Specific: pinpoint what you want and how to achieve it
 * Measurable: create measurements to track your progress
-* Actionable: an input (not: "4% body fat", "get rich"; these are outcomes)
+* Actionable: an input (not: 4% body fat, get rich; these are outcomes)
 * Rewarding: should be challenging and meaningful
 * Time-Based: has a clear endpoint or deadline